NikolaiRadke/AI.duino/README.md

 ## API keys

-AI.duino communicates through the API with die AI.
-It's impossible to  connect with the web interface, so an API key is **mandatory**.
-If you already have a monthly paid account, you need to *sigh* buy an additional key for about 5$.
+AI.duino communicates through the API with the AIs.
+It's impossible to  connect through the web interface, so an API key is **mandatory**.
+If you already have a monthly paid account, you need to - *sigh* - buy an additional key for about 5$.
 Fortunatly, this really lasts long.

 You can try **Groq** and **Gemini**: They have a free rate for API keys without payment.